hzzzzzhappy/MMF-M3AD/README.md

 # Easy3AD
-Hope you find this a useful baseline!
-The framework is simple and easy to extend for your own projects.
 This is the official implementation of the paper "Easy3AD: A Simply Unified Reconstruction Method with Diversity Constraint Based on Group-level Feature Fusion for 3D Anomaly Detection".
-Any questions, please email Hanzhe Liang via [2023362051@email.szu.edu.cn](2023362051@email.szu.edu.cn) at Shenzhen University.

 Hanzhe Liang, Can Gao, Bingyang Guo, Linlin Shen, Jinbao Wang.